CORDEX-be2/ValEnsPy/docs/api.rst

 API reference
 =============

 This page gives an overview of all ValEnsPy objects, functions, and methods.
-All classes and functions exposed in :ref:`ValEnsPy`.* are public.
-As the package is still in its infancy, the API may change in the future.
+All classes and functions exposed in :ref:`valenspy`.* are public API.

 Modules
 -----------